jarcane/try-racket/README.md

 ## Online host

-Try Racket is hosted online at http://try-racket.org and http://try.racket-lang.org
+try-racket is no longer hosted online due to server maintenance issues.

-Please feel free to report any issues with the website here; the current maintainer (John Berry) is also the webmaster for the try-racket.org site.

 ## License